suiji/Arborist/README.md

 ### News/Changes
+- New option 'keyed' identifies predictors by name, rather than position within frame.
 - Version 0.2-4 to support prediction/validation for large (> 32 bits) observation counts.
 - New option 'impPermute' introduces permutation-based variable importance.
 - New option 'nThread' enables specification of OpenMP thread count.
-- New option 'oob' constrains prediction to the out-of-bag set, essential for variable importance testing.

 Correctness and runtime errors are addressed as received.
 With reproducible test cases, repairs are typically uploaded to GitHub within several days.